 Now for the work week.
 As I mentioned last week, the financial advisory team mainly provides valuation services.
 This week, the team has worked on two big projects.
 The first is a going-concern analysis for a subsidiary of a publicly traded company in Brazil.
 The second project, which I am working on, is an impairment test for a Brazilian mining company.
 For this project, I helped build a fully integrated financial model to determine the value of the company’s intangible assets.
 It has been very challenging, as the company owns a vast number of operating companies and non-core assets.
 This project has really helped me to understand how to perform impairment tests.
 It has also helped me to develop my accounting and modeling skills.

-GIP interns in Rio
+Interns in Rio

-I would like to mention the other GIP interns in Rio.
-The other interns are from the US, Spain, the Netherlands and Germany, which really makes the experience unique.
+I would like to mention the other interns in Rio.
+They are from the US, Spain, the Netherlands and Germany, which really makes the experience unique.
 We spend most of our free time together.
 We enjoy going out for dinner after work or sightseeing on the weekends.
 Often our buddies join us, showing us famous bars or restaurants in different parts of Rio.
 I am glad to have met the other interns here.
 They really helped me make the most of my stay.

 Outlook – the final week

 Unfortunately, the third week of my internship is already over.
 As I am leaving next Saturday, this week will be all about work.
 However, I am looking forward to my last work week and updating you in my last post.